 “I begin every photographic assignment by “listening”.
 I want to know what inspired your design and why you made it look the way it does.
 And importantly, what does it feel like to you.
 The rest is an interactive process beginning with observing then seeing, perceiving then pre-visualizing, and finally designing and producing the photographs.
 In the end, my mission is to create dynamic images that faithfully articulate the architect’s vision in a unique and powerful way.”

 I opened the first of four photography studios shooting people, models, musicians, food, hi-tech products, industrial products, and jewelry.
-Later on, I opened a larger advertising photography studio in Atlanta.
+Later on, I opened a large advertising photography studio in Atlanta.
 I had become an expert in “paint with light” photography.
 My photography was in demand by major corporations and advertising agencies.
 It won gold medals at advertising awards shows.
-But digital imaging came in like a tsunami, and overnight my in-camera special effects and light painting techniques were no longer in high demand.
+But digital imaging came in like a tsunami, and overnight my in-camera special effects and light painting techniques were being imitated by computer jocks on their Macs.
 I vowed to quit the business.

 But fate stepped in - an architect asked me to photograph his projects for his new website.
 It was enlightening.
-I was not stuck in a dark studio, but travelling and working outside and using my eye for composition and my lighting expertise to create exceptional photos of architectural design.
-For the last 20 years, my mission has been focused on bringing design to light in my photography of architecture and interiors.
+I was not stuck in a dark studio, but travelling and working “outside the box” using my eye for composition and my lighting expertise to create exceptional photos of architectural design.
+My mission has been focused on bringing design to light in my photography of architecture and interiors.